EmilMassey/data-tables/README.md

 namespace where e-mail notifications logic is defined.

 ### Translations
-All texts displated to the User are supposed to be translatable.
+All texts displayed to the User are supposed to be translatable.
 You can edit translations by modifying [YAML files](translations).
 You can read more on how to create robust translations on [Symfony Documentation](https://symfony.com/doc/current/translation/message_format.html).